 The C&S Sublayer shall accept the received coded symbols stream from the Physical Layer.

 NOTE – The Physical Layer delivers the coded symbols stream at a given rate.
-Such a rate is configured using SET RECEIVER PARAMETERS and SET PL EXTENSIONS directives defined in annex A of reference [3].
+Such a rate is configured using either Type 1 and Type 5 directives defined in Annex B of reference [3].

 The C&S Sublayer shall apply the decoding of the selected channel coding option defined in 3.4.2.2.
-When the LDPC code is used, codeword synchronization shall be achieved using CSM as described in 3.4.4.
+When the LDPC codes are used, codeword synchronization shall be achieved using CSM as described in 3.4.4 and 3.4.5.

 The C&S Sublayer shall use the ASM to locate the beginning of a PLTU for frame synchronization with the Transfer Frame it contains.